 - Title

-- Writing group

 - Summary

 - Targeted issue

 - Potential benefits

 - Potential difficulties

 - Focus of service

 - Type of service

 - Service organisation

 - Service conception

-- Relevant existing initiatives
+- Relevant existing services

 - Users

 - Potential service providers

 - Development capacity needed

 - Software needed

 - Hardware needed

 - Expert involvement

 - Resources needed

 To facilitate alignment and comparability between the services, the use of a standardised terminology was proposed, where deemed useful.
-As part of this strategy, individual writing groups were set up and asked to provide a standardised description of the allocated service (leading partner in bold).
+As part of this strategy, individual Writing Groups were set up and asked to provide a standardised description of the allocated service (leading partner in bold).
 The individual services specified as a result of the writing process are presented in the next section.